harness-community/vagrant/.harness/README.md

                     enableTestSplitting: true
 ```

+5. The repository already contains a GitHub Actions [workflow file](../.github/workflows/demo.yml).
+You can choose to enable this workflow from the Actions tab on GitHub.

 6. Trigger a pipeline that runs all Ruby tests to generate an [initial call graph](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence/#generate-the-initial-call-graph).

    Commit a change to the [README.md](../README.md) file in a branch and open a pull request.
 This will trigger your pipeline in Harness CI and run all Ruby tests in the repository, which will take about eight minutes.
-When the pipeline has completed, merge your change to the ‘main’ branch.
+When the pipeline has completed, merge your change to the 'main' branch.

    This sets a "baseline" for test selection in future pipeline executions.

 7. Next, make a change to a Ruby file and open a pull request.

    Add a comment to the file [lib/vagrant/plugin/v2/components.rb](../lib/vagrant/plugin/v2/components.rb) in a new branch and open a pull request (see [this example](https://github.com/harness-community/vagrant/pull/3/files)).
-This will trigger your pipeline in Harness CI, only the subset of tests which are relevant to this code change will run, split between two stages.
+This will trigger your pipeline in Harness CI as well as GitHub Actions enabledin step 5.
+Only the subset of tests which are relevant to this code change will run, split between two stages.
+However, the GitHub Actions workflow will run all the unit tests for every PR.